megpatakota/genai-recommendations/docs/documentation.md

 ## Prompt/Model Approach

 ### Model Choice
-The project uses **OpenAI GPT** to power its recommendation engine.
-The chosen model `gpt-4o-mini` provides robust natural language understanding and generation capabilities.
+This project employs **OpenAI GPT** to power its recommendation engine.
+We have selected the `gpt-4o-mini` model for its robust natural language understanding and generation.
+Reasons for opting this model for the MVP:
+- **Powerful Understanding**: Accurately interprets user queries and delivers relevant suggestions.
+- **High-Quality Generation**: Produces coherent, context-sensitive responses.
+- **Cost-Effective**: Offers a budget-friendly solution compared to larger models.
+- **Fast**: Delivers quick results for a smooth user experience.
+- **Minimal Overhead**: Hosted by OpenAI, removing the need for in-house infrastructure.
+- **Scalable**: Seamlessly grows with increasing demand.

 This model is suitable for:
 - Generating human-readable explanations.
 - Interpreting structured data like user profiles and transaction history.
 - Contextually linking diverse data points (e.g., dining preferences and location).